sonyccd/d-star-net-list/.github/ISSUE_TEMPLATE/add-net.md

 1. **Net Name:**
    - What is the name of your net?

-2. **Net Frequency/Band:**
-   - What frequency and band does your net use?

 3. **Repeater Callsign or Reflector:**
    - What is the callsign of the repeater or the reflector used for the net?